What is DS-Connect™: The Down Syndrome Registry?

 Who can access DS-Connect™?

 Those with Down syndrome and their families will need to provide their consent for the Registry before they can create their password-protected profiles.
 If a user gives permission to be contacted, then clinicians and researchers who are authorized will contact these individuals to see if they are interested in participating in research studies.
 The Registry will comply with all regulations and laws governing privacy, personally identifiable information, and health data.

 Creating a national registry was a primary recommendation of the 2007 NIH Down Syndrome Research Plan, which helped set goals and objectives for the Down syndrome research field.
 The development of DS Connect™ was also supported by the Down Syndrome Consortium, a public-private partnership established in 2011 to further the exchange of information on Down syndrome research and to implement and update the Research Plan.

 For a list of current studies related to Down syndrome, go to this website: http://kc.vanderbilt.edu/site/services/studyfinder/studyindex.aspx?id=15

 “Adaptation and Resiliency in Families of Children with Down Syndrome”

 We are inviting you to take part in a research project that we are conducting with parents of children with Down syndrome.
 The purpose of the study is to learn about factors that influence how families respond following the birth of a child with Down syndrome.
 This study is part of a larger cross-cultural study we will be conducting in many different countries.
-To date, parents from over 250 families have taken part in the study.
+To date, parents from over 1200 families from more than 10 countries, have taken part in the study.
 If possible, we would like to collect data from over 2000 families.